-The Electrical trade is growing and the College of Western Idaho Electrical Apprenticeship Program is your key to starting a rewarding career in a field that is increasingly in need of trained and...
+The Electrical trade is growing, and College of Western Idaho's (CWI) Electrical Apprenticeship program is your key to starting a rewarding career.
+This four-year program will take you from...

 Take your apprenticeship to the next level with an AAS.